charlieroberts/interface.server.2/src/ApplicationManager.js.md

           }
         )

-        if( 'application' in IS.config ) AM.loadApplicationWithName( IS.config.application )
+        if( 'application' in IS.config )
+          AM.loadApplicationWithName( IS.config.application )
-        if( 'app' in IS.config ) AM.loadApplicationWithName( IS.config.app )
+        else if( 'app' in IS.config )
+          AM.loadApplicationWithName( IS.config.app )

         return this
       },